 - Other affiliates and associates are authorized for 2FA on a case-by-case basis.

 Are contractors eligible to use 2FA?

 Yes, contractors (more generally, contractors, consultants, and vendors) hired in Workday as contingent workers are automatically eligible for 2FA.
-To learn more about hiring contingent workers, refer to the ISC’s user guide for the Contract Contingent Worker process.
+To learn more about hiring contingent workers, refer to the ISC’s user guides for the Contract Contingent Worker process, Contingent Worker criteria, and Contingent Worker journey map.
 If your contractors aren’t hired as contingent workers, they may be authorized for 2FA eligibility on a case-by-case basis.

 How do I request 2FA eligibility on a case-by-case basis?

 Email firstname.lastname@example.org to request eligibility for research collaborators, alumni and donors, and other affiliates and associates.
 Note in your email why you are not able to gain an already eligible affiliation.
 For contractors not in Workday, please include the reason your organization or team cannot hire the person as a contingent worker in Workday.

 For groups of contractors who need to be eligible please email email@example.com and include an existing GWS Group with the appropriate membership.
 Note in your email why they are not able to gain an already eligible affiliation, and what practices will be put in place to ensure the group membership stays up to date.